Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Related Work

 \subsection{The Location-to-Value Neural PDE Solver}

 The location-to-value PDE solver utilizes the neural network to approximate the solution for a specific PDE with fixed initial and boundary conditions.
 The input of the neural network is the location and time $(\boldsymbol{x}, t)$, and the output is the corresponding solution $u(\boldsymbol{x}, t)$.
 To this end, PINNs have been proposed to construct the loss function using the equation and boundary residuals via the automatic differentiation regime.
-They are widely employed for solving forward or inverse problems~\cite{raissi2019physics,chen2021physics,karniadakis2021physics,qzhao2022graphpde, gnanasambandam2023self}.
-Recently, PINNs have made significant progress in addressing scientific problems based on PDEs, including Navier-Stokes equations~\cite{doi:10.1126/science.aaw4741,JIN2021109951,margenberg2022neural}, Schrödinger equations~\cite{hermann2020deep, li2021neural}, Allen-Cahn equations~\cite{mattey2022novel, karlbauer2022composing}, and more.
+They are widely employed for solving forward or inverse problems~\cite{raissi2019physics,chen2021physics,karniadakis2021physics,qzhao2022graphpde}.
+Recently, PINNs have made significant progress in addressing scientific problems based on PDEs, such as Navier-Stokes equations~\cite{doi:10.1126/science.aaw4741,margenberg2022neural}, Schrödinger equations~\cite{hermann2020deep, li2021neural}, Allen-Cahn equations~\cite{mattey2022novel, karlbauer2022composing}.
+Beyond the original PINNs, several methods have been proposed further to enhance the solver accuracy and efficiency of PINNs.
+For instance, by incorporating more advanced optimization algorithms, the convergence speed of PINNs can be significantly accelerated~\cite{JIN2021109951, lu2022sobolev}.
+Also, several improved architectures can boost PINNs' capacity to fit high-frequency signals~\cite{CiCP-28-1970, bu2021quadratic}.
+Some works have sought to improve the performance of PINNs through the design of novel activation functions~\cite{gnanasambandam2023self}, adaptive collocation strategies~\cite{anitescu2019artificial} and adaptive hyperparameter selection methods~\cite{xiang2022self}.
 Instead of PINNs, some works utilize the probabilistic representation to train neural networks~\cite{han2020derivative, guo2022monte, zhang2022drvn}, which can efficiently handle high-dimensional or fractional PDEs~\cite{han2018solving, richter2021solving, guo2022monte,richter2022robust,nusken2021interpolating}.
-Furthermore, some studies design loss functions based on other numerical methods, such as the finite volume method~\cite{bezgin2021data}, finite element method~\cite{mitusch2021hybrid, pantidis2023integrated}, and energy-based method~\cite{wang2022cenn}.
+Furthermore, some studies design loss functions based on other numerical methods, such as the finite volume method~\cite{bezgin2021data}, finite element method~\cite{mitusch2021hybrid, pantidis2023integrated}, and energy-based method~\cite{samaniego2020energy, nguyen2021parametric, wang2022cenn}.
 Notably, the aforementioned location-to-value methods require retraining neural networks when encountering a PDE with new initial conditions, which can be time-consuming.
 In this paper, we aim to learn a function-to-function PDE solver that can generalize over a distribution.